ShinonomeTN/nsplusd/README.md

 ## Introduction

-This software (can be spelled as NSPlusD or nsplusd) is a DNS reverse proxy (or "recursive DNS resolver", a traditional term which was not quite favored by the initial developers) with the following key features:
+**NSPlusD** (can be spelled as "nsplusd" informally) is a DNS reverse proxy (or "recursive DNS resolver", a traditional term which was not quite favored by the initial developers of this software) with the following key features:

 - Accept DNS queries over UDP 53, TCP 53, and DNS over HTTPS.
 And perhaps more in future.